-Aggravated Battery Criminal Defense Attorney to Fight your charge in Fort Lauderdale
+Aggravated Battery Criminal Defense Attorney to Fight your Fort Lauderdale charge

 Facing Aggravated Battery and criminal charges can feel intimidating and overwhelming, but Rossen Law Firm is ready to lend you and your loved ones a helping (and expert) hand.

-An Aggravated Battery crime is when someone actually touches or injures another person against their will with the intent to cause serious bodily injury or while using a deadly weapon.
+An Aggravated Battery crime in Florida is when someone actually touches or injures another person against their will with the intent to cause serious bodily injury or while using a deadly weapon.

 In legal terms, Aggravated Battery is the deliberate touching of another person that causes great bodily harm or permanent disfigurement, or a battery using a deadly weapon.